 Other possible causes of urine scald include debilitating systemic disease causing a dog to lie in a puddle of urine for long periods of time, obesity causing urine to pool in the skin folds, or even abnormal posture when urinating in an otherwise normal dog.

 Do You Need to Worry about Dog Urine Scald?

-Yes, while urine scald alone is unlikely to be fatal, it is a significant source of pain and discomfort for your dog, and something that requires veterinary treatment.
-Not only will your vet need to prescribe topical or oral medications to treat this condition, they will also address the underlying issue that has led to urine scald in the first place.
+Yes, while urine scald alone is unlikely to be fatal, it is a significant source of pain and discomfort for your dog and something that requires veterinary treatment.
+Not only will your vet need to prescribe topical or oral medications to treat this condition, but they will also address the underlying issue that has led to urine scald in the first place.
 This is critical to help keep your dog comfortable and prevent a recurrence.
 If left untreated, the infection does have the potential to spread and affect your dog’s overall health.

 How Can the Vet Help with Dog Urine Scald?
 How Much Will It Cost?

-What you Should Know Before the Vet Visit
+What You Should Know Before the Vet Visit

 Before your veterinary visit, be prepared to answer questions about your pet’s history.
 Your vet will want to know what diet your dog is eating and if they are taking any medications or supplements.
 They will likely ask detailed questions about your dog’s urinary habits to help determine if your dog is leaking urine unintentionally or urinating inappropriately for another reason.
 Ask your vet if they would like you to bring a urine sample or if they would prefer to collect one in the clinic.

 Urine scald itself can be diagnosed by your vet based on a physical exam and history.
 However, as urine scald is always due to an underlying issue, your vet will want to get to the bottom of why it is occurring.
 This process will likely include additional testing such as: